• Skip to primary navigation

 • This entire recipe cooks in the instant pot.
 Simply add all the ingredients to the pressure cooker, turn it on and you can walk away!
 Easy peasy!

-• Chicken thighs and brown jasmine rice cook in about 45 minutes from start to finish, no need to babysit the pot!
+• Chicken thighs rice cook in the instant pot in about 45 minutes from start to finish, no need to babysit the pot!
 And these healthy ingredients are budget friendly, making it the perfect weeknight meal!

 • Reheats well!
 Make extra and enjoy for lunch the next day!
 Unlike traditional rice, this brown jasmine rice reheat really well and is just as good the next day!